We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The most common complaints about T-fal and Calphalon stainless steel cookware are that food sticks to the surface, it’s impossible to clean, and, after the first couple of uses, the exterior gets stained and discolored.

 Interestingly, if you look at the negative reviews for any brand, including expensive brands like All-Clad (see reviews on Amazon), you’ll see the same themes.

 Unfortunately, food sticks to the surface of stainless steel cookware.
 Stainless steel cookware will stain and be more difficult to clean compared to non-stick cookware, especially if you don’t understand how to cook with it properly.

 The important thing to know is that these downsides are not specific to T-fal and Calphalon; you’ll encounter these issues with any brand you buy.

-If buying the lowest cost cookware is your priority, you definitely want to go with T-Fal over Calphalon.
+If buying the lowest cost cookware is your priority, go with T-Fal.